-- CF Forsyth Private International Law 5 ed (2012) Juta - R Fentiman International Commercial Litigation (2010) Oxford University Press
+- CF Forsyth Private International Law 5 ed (2012) Juta - R Fentiman International Commercial Litigation (2010) Oxford University Press - GC Shaffer and R Melendez-Ortiz Dispute Settlement at the WTO (2011) Cambridge University Press R Leal-Arcas International Trade and Investment Law (2010) Edward Elgar Publishing Limited

-Students will further be provided with a spate reading list for each section during lectures which will refer to a range of journal articles and cases, some of which are available in the Law Library, others are available online.
+Students will further be provided with a separate reading list for each section during lectures which will refer to a range of journal articles and cases, some of which are available in the Law Library, others are available online.
 In this regard, students are expected to make frequent use of RUConnected where links to important readings for the course will be posts from time to time.

-6. ASSESSMENT
+ASSESSMENT